We are looking to raise funds to help secure a new venue for the Edinburgh Yes Hub.

 We hope to establish the Hub early next year, and to this end we need to raise funds for the initial lease of premises.
 This crowdfunder aims to cover leasing for a few months.
 This could be the key to securing premises initially and getting support from other independence-supporting organisations.

 The volunteers have been working behind the scenes to organise starting up a new hub.
-We would therefore like to invite you to a public meeting to hear what we have been doing and to take the opportunity to give your input.
+We set up a public meeting to let supporters hear what we have been doing and to take the opportunity to give your input.
+The Public Meeting with guest speaker Gordon MacIntyre-Kemp was on Sat 20 May, 11 am till 1 pm, at Quaker Meeting House, 7 Victoria Terrace, Edinburgh.